Back to comparisons

 Mechasm vs Playwright

 Playwright is the gold standard for browser automation.
-Mechasm builds on top of it, replacing manual selector maintenance with AI-driven locators and self-healing execution.
+Mechasm builds on top of it, replacing manual test upkeep with self-healing execution and plain-language authoring.

 When to use Playwright